adventuregamestudio/ags/PSP/readme.txt

 cache_size: Determines how many sounds the runtime caches to reduce disk access.
 Set this to 1 to disable caching.
 samplerate: The sound playback sample rate, typical values are 44100, 22050, 11025.
-Lower values mean a slight speedup with the tradeoff of reduced sound quality.
+Lower values mean a slight speedup with the trade-off of reduced sound quality.

 [graphics]
 scaling: The game's graphics can either be shown unscaled in their original resolution or stretched to the full height of the PSP screen.
 smoothing: If scaling is enabled, this determines whether a linear interpolation filter is used.
-  This reduces scaling artifacts and gives a more uniform appearance but at the same times makes the crisp pixel art somewhat blurry.
+  This reduces scaling artefacts and gives a more uniform appearance but at the same times makes the crisp pixel art somewhat blurry.

 [misc]